 Advanced Systems Engineering is a field of engineering, which focuses on the development and implementation of complex systems.
 Innovative technologies and techniques are used to create efficient, reliable and cost-effective systems.
 Innovations and challenges in this area include closed-loop engineering and advanced V/V techniques.

-In the Closed loop engineering is about the design and development of systems capable of monitoring and adjusting their performance based on feedback from the environment.
+At the Closed loop engineering is about the design and development of systems capable of monitoring and adjusting their performance based on feedback from the environment.
 This makes the systems more efficient and reliable.
 Advanced V/V techniques, such as simulation, prototyping and testing, are used to verify and confirm the effectiveness of a system.
 Both closed-loop engineering and advanced V/V techniques play an essential role in improving system development and operation.

 Advanced Systems Engineering simply explained